 Already know which neighborhood you want to visit?
-Jump straight to that neighborhood:
+Jump straight to that neighborhood!

-Route 1: Northeast Minneapolis Breweries by Bike
+Route 1: Best Minneapolis Breweries in Northeast by Bike (in blue)

 Northeast Minneapolis is situated just across the Mississippi River from downtown.
 This unassuming neighborhood is peppered with breweries, both new and old.

 In summer, my favorite way to visit these breweries from downtown is by bicycle.
 The Nice Ride MN bike rental program offers stations throughout downtown and Northeast, making it easy to get there.
 Helmets are not provided, though, so plan accordingly.
 Alternative options are to walk or grab a rideshare.

 Indeed Brewing Company offers two taprooms in the Northeast Minneapolis Arts district.
 Indeed is known for its unique beers and seasonal releases.

 What many don’t know about them is that they have an employee driven charitable giving program.
 How can you beat drinking beer with a purpose?

 Just off of the main taproom, you’ll find a secluded dog-friendly patio that’s perfect for enjoying a Minnesota spring, summer or fall.

 Try the Daytripper Pale Ale, Let It Ride IPA, or anything seasonal.

 Able Seedhouse + Brewery | Website – CLOSING IN SEPTEMBER 2022